eva

 Mino relevance

 Mino's specialist-agent thesis is itself a trust answer: smaller scope means easier verification.
 A contract-clause agent that does one thing has a well-defined verification surface; a general legal copilot does not.
 This is a thesis worth leading with for risk-averse buyers (Big Law, in-house at regulated industries).
-Product implication: every Mino agent should ship with a documented verification protocol — what to check, how to check it, what red flags look like — not as marketing but as part of the agent contract.
+The emergence of black-box AI systems and the explicit warnings from providers about regulated workloads underscore the necessity for Mino agents to include robust verification protocols as part of their contract, ensuring users understand what to check, how to check it, and what red flags to look for.
+Additionally, promoting technical literacy among users can enhance the defensibility of Mino's outputs.

 Sources